RobinBrouwer/gritter/README.markdown

 We'd like to express our gratitude to the following people:

-Many thanks to Jordan Boesch, creator of the AWESOME JQuery plugin gritter. http://boedesign.com/blog/2009/07/11/growl-for-jquery-gritter/
+Many thanks to Jordan Boesch, creator of the AWESOME jQuery plugin gritter. http://boedesign.com/blog/2009/07/11/growl-for-jquery-gritter/

 Also special thanks to Liam McKay for creating the awesome icons!